kolzchut/law-updates-extractor-and-exporter/README.md

 ## Script parameters
 - `--last-takana`, `-t`: override the last takana number stored in the sqlite DB and get all updates since this one
 - `--last-law`, `-l`: override the last law number stored in the sqlite DB and get all updates since this one
+- `--log`: enable to change the log level- possible parameters are:
+  - debug, info, warning, error